If you're applying for new jobs after termination, you may be wondering whether a previous employer can say that you were fired.

 The best answers are:

-- Positive and forward-looking.
-It’s the future that matters now, not the past.
-Bring the interview’s focus to what matters most: what you can do for the employer.
+Positive and Forward-Looking: It’s the future that matters now, not the past.
+Bring the interview’s focus on what matters most: what you can do for the employer.

-Even when you’re prepared, this can be an awkward conversation.
-But having a plan will give you the opportunity to construct an answer that leaves you looking as good as possible, regardless of the reasons.
-Again, if you tell a lie and end up being caught, that misinformation can be grounds for withdrawing a job offer, or even terminating you later on if it’s discovered by your employer.
+Even when you’re prepared, this can be an awkward conversation, but having a plan will give you the opportunity to construct an answer that leaves you looking as good as possible, regardless of the reasons.
+If you tell a lie and end up being caught, that misinformation can be grounds for withdrawing a job offer or even terminating you later on if it’s discovered by your employer.